alterNERDtive/VoiceAttack-profiles/docs/installing.md

 ![[VoiceAttack-profile-options.png]]

-On the section labeled“Include commands from other profiles”, hit the “…” button.
+On the section labeled “Include commands from other profiles”, hit the “…” button.

 ![[VoiceAttack-profile-options-include.png]]

-Add all my profiles (“EliteDangerous”, “RatAttack”, “SpanshAttack”, “StreamAttack”).
+Add all my profiles (“alterNERDtive-base”, “EliteDangerous”, “RatAttack”, “SpanshAttack”,“StreamAttack”).

 ![[VoiceAttack-profile-options-includelist.png]]

 Technically you can leave out anything you are not planning on using.
-Practically it probably will nott hurt you to just include everything, and it will then available for you in the future if you choose to check it out!
-Make sure that“alterNERDtive-base” is on top of the list, the order of the others does not matter.
+Practically it probably will not hurt you to just include everything, and it will then available for you in the future if you choose to check it out!
+Make sure that “alterNERDtive-base” is on top of the list, the order of the others does not matter.
 But I like it nice and alphabetical …

 Now switch to the “Profile Exec” tab.
 Tick the “Execute a command each time this